 The last day to withdraw from classes with a grade of W is 10 calendar weeks after the first day of classes.
 A grade of W is not calculated into the student’s GPA, and students may re-enroll in withdrawn courses during a different semester.
 Retroactive withdrawals following the withdrawal deadline require written permission from the dean of enrollment and are only allowed under extraordinary circumstances.

 After the withdrawal deadline, an F will be assigned for non-attendance.
-In order to avoid this notation, students who have extenuating circumstances which will require absences or missing assignments may wish to consider requesting an Incomplete (see Incomplete policy section for more information).
+In order to avoid this notation, students who have extenuating circumstances which will require absences or missing assignments may wish to consider requesting a grade of Incomplete (see Incomplete policy section for more information).

 Full-time degree students who wish to audit a credit course may do so as long as their academic load, including the credit hours the auditing course normally carries, does not exceed the maximum full-time load of 18 credits.
 Bachelor’s students exceeding this credit limit must pay for each credit that exceeds 18 credits.
 Students may audit only one course per semester.
 Audited courses do not satisfy any degree requirements, financial aid requirements, or minimum enrollment requirements for F-1 status.